Backend: Cloud server dashboard (e.g., AWS IoT or Thingspeak).

 The fieldwork experience highlighted that fault detection at KPLC heavily relies on manual reporting by customers.
 This method leads to long outage durations, delayed response times, and reduced system reliability.

-To solve this problem, I propose the implementation of a Real-Time Transformer Monitoring System (RT-TMS).
 This system would continuously monitor the health of transformers, detect early warning signs of failure, and automatically alert the operations center, thereby reducing downtime, preventing catastrophic failures, and improving service reliability.

 6.2 Objectives of the Monitoring System